 The reason I’ve been through 5 professional photoshoots for my business is a combination of those issues.

 Here are a few of those headshots and the reasoning why I’m not using them today.

 In 2011 I was coaching successful (yet overwhelmed) mom entrepreneurs.
 Helping them simplify their life and business.
 These are excellent photos but outdated as I’m no longer coaching.
 They have a totally different vibe than my business today.
 Not to mention I had bangs…

 Headshot Session 2: Too entry-level

 In early 2016 I took a major pivot in my life and business.
 I had recently pressed pause on coaching and began designing websites.
 I was working primarily with new entrepreneurs with small budgets.
 They were also pretty intimidated by tech.
 I felt passionate about simplifying this for them.
 Most of these clients were just getting started and needed an entry-level site.

 While I like these pictures, I feel they’re a bit entry-level.
-Today, I build high-end websites for established coaches so I’m certainly not going to use photos I feel position me as entry-level.
+Today, I build high-end websites for interior designers so I’m certainly not going to use photos I feel position me as entry-level.